 Stock Options.
-The Plan permits the granting of (1) options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Code and (2) options that do not so qualify.
-Options granted under the Plan will be non-qualified options if they fail to qualify as incentive options or exceed the annual limit on incentive stock options.
+The Amended and Restated Plan permits the granting of (1) options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Code and (2) options that do not so qualify.
+Options granted under the Amended and Restated Plan will be non-qualified options if they fail to qualify as incentive options or exceed the annual limit on incentive stock options.
 Incentive stock options may only be granted to employees of the Company and its subsidiaries.
 Non-qualified options may be granted to any persons eligible to receive incentive options and to non-employee directors and consultants.
 The option exercise price of each option will be determined by the Compensation Committee.
 Except in the case of options (i) granted pursuant to a transaction described in, and in a manner consistent with, Section 424(a) of the Code, (ii) granted to individuals who are not subject to U.S. income tax on the date of grant or (iii) that are compliant with Section 409A of the Code, the exercise price of an option may not be less than 100% of the fair market value of the common stock on the date of grant.
 Fair market value for this purpose will be determined by reference to the last reported sale price of the shares of common stock on the New York Stock Exchange.
 The exercise price of an option may not be reduced after the date of the option grant without stockholder approval, other than to appropriately reflect changes in our capital structure.

 The term of each option will be fixed by the Compensation Committee and may not exceed ten years from the date of grant.
 The Compensation Committee will determine at what time or times each option may be exercised.
-Options may be made exercisable in installments and the exercisability of options may be accelerated by the Compensation Committee.
-In general, unless otherwise permitted by the Compensation Committee, no option granted under the Plan is transferable by the optionee other than by will or by the laws of descent and distribution or pursuant to a domestic relations order, and options may be exercised during the optionee's lifetime only by the optionee, or by the optionee's legal representative or guardian in the case of the optionee's incapacity.
+Options may be made exercisable in installments and the exercisability of options may be accelerated by the Compensation Committee only in circumstances involving an optionee's death or disability.
+In general, unless otherwise permitted by the Compensation Committee, no option granted under the Amended and Restated Plan is transferable by the optionee other than by will or by the laws of descent and distribution or pursuant to a domestic relations order, and options may be exercised during the optionee's lifetime only by the optionee, or by the optionee's legal representative or quardian in the case of the optionee's incapacity.